kakliu/litle-sdk-for-python/docs/source/index.rst

         :var numEcheckVerification: String or Number
         :var numExtCaptures: String or Number
         :var numForceCaptures: String or Number
+        :var numFundingInstructionVoid: String or Number
+        :var numGiftCardAuthReversals: String or Number
+        :var numGiftCardCaptures: String or Number
+        :var numGiftCardCredits: String or Number
         :var numLoads: String or Number
         :var numPayFacCredit: String or Number
         :var numPayFacDebit: String or Number